 Sex is becoming less of a taboo topic here in the US.
-But while many of us are enjoying the liberation that comes with being able to express their sexuality, there are still many regulations around the world where something as innocent as sharing a kiss with your other half could land you in hot water.
+But while many of us are enjoying the liberation that comes with being able to express their sexuality, there are still many laws about sex around the world where something as innocent as sharing a kiss with your other half could land you in hot water.

-To keep you safe on your next trip away, we’ve rounded up the 10 strangest sex laws around the world.
+To keep you safe on your next trip away, we’ve rounded up the 10 strangest laws about sex around the world.

 1. Singapore: Window flashing is illegal

 In Singapore, it’s illegal to strut around nude if you’re in a private place that’s in public view.
 This includes standing in front of your window.
 According to the Singapore government, “a person appearing nude includes a person who is clad in such a manner as to offend against public decency or order,” so underwear and bikinis are probably a no too.

 2. Japan: Censored privates